xyf2002/session_booking_bot/README.md

-# EUTTC Table Tennis Sign-Up Bot
+# Sign-Up Bot

-An automated booking bot for Edinburgh University Table Tennis Club (EUTTC) sessions on SignUpGenius.
+An automated booking bot for sessions on SignUpGenius.

 ## Overview